-The ASC project is set out to align with the Marine Stewardship Council (MSC)’s product provenance project (PPP) initiated in 2017 on the transfer of data throughout the supply chain: allowing product origin, sustainability and volume data to travel digitally from one company to the next using a unique code.
-The software provider selected for this work is Global Traceability Solutions (GTS).
-ASC and MSC are working with the Global Dialogue on Seafood Traceability (GDST) and other large-scale seafood traceability initiatives to ensure that the customisation of GTS software is aligned with shared objectives and outcomes.
-The project is currently engaging supply chain company partners in a Proof of Concept (PoC) to be implemented in 2019.
-MSC is currently carrying out a strategic review regarding their participation in the project and ASC’s position is to continue with the project.
+The ASC project is based on the transfer of data throughout the supply chain: allowing product origin, certification and volume information to travel digitally from one company to the next using a unique code.
+ASC is working with the Global Dialogue on Seafood Traceability (GDST) and other large-scale seafood traceability initiatives to ensure that the project is aligned and has shared objectives and outcomes.